kdgdkd/ramiho/README.md

 ### testing tools
 Let's say you connect two MIDI devices with ramiho, but it does not work, the information does not seem to flow, you get no sound.
-As always, this begs the question "what MIDI channel are you using?"
+8 times out of 10 you are not on the same channel.
 ramiho proposes two tools to help testing input and output MIDI ports on your devices:
 - MIDI monitor - it tests the sending device.
 It will print MIDI information (like the channel) coming from the sending ports.
 The first monitor uses ALSA's aseqdump; for the filtered monitors you'll need [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI).
-In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_monitor.png) ramiho monitors the first port for incoming Control Change signals, and prints the result.
+In the [example](https://edpanfleto.com/kdgdkd/git/ramiho_monitor.png) ramiho monitors the first port for incoming Control Change signals, and prints the result.
 - Send MIDI - it tests the receiving device.
-Use ramiho's front-end for [SendMidi](https://github.com/gbevin/ReceiveMIDI) to send notes directly from the Raspberry Pi to your receiving device.
+Use ramiho's interface for [SendMidi](https://github.com/gbevin/ReceiveMIDI) to send notes directly from the Raspberry Pi to your receiving device.
 In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_sendmidi.png) ramiho sends note 48, on channel 3, to the fourth device in the list (the 'sound' port of a synth).

-If these tests fail, check the cables and whether the hardware is properly configured to send/receive MIDI.
-Then, you may want to try with Midish.

 ### using Midish
 [Midish](https://midish.org/) is a powerful command-line MIDI sequencer/filter by Alexandre Ratchov.
 It provides advanced MIDI manipulation tools (routing channels, remapping CCs, transposing...), and it also records and plays MIDI.
 The Midish menu in ramiho provides a simple front-end for Midish's MIDI routing, and saving/loading of existing or customized connexions.